ngxs/store/README.md

 }
 ```

-The subscription doesn't return any data, so if you need that
+The subscription doesn't return data, so if you need to access data you'll want to
-you will need to get the data using a select.
-Speaking of a
-getting the data, lets talk about Selects now.
+use a select.

 ### Selects
-Its important to note that READS and WRITES are completely seperate in ngxs.
+Its important to note that READS and WRITES are handled separately in NGXS.
 To read data
-out of the store, we can either call the `select` method on the
+out of the store, we can either call the `select` method on the `ngxs` service.
-`ngxs` service.
+//: huh?
+You lost me here - should this say select OR ngxs?
+//: you talked about select below but I scrolled down and didn't find the other option...
+//: I are confuzed...ngxs service?
+The next section is plugins, is that the same thing?

 First lets look at the `select` method.

 ```javascript
 import { Ngxs } from 'ngxs';